MattSegal/wagtail-clip/README.md

 ## How it works

-This package uses the

-This packahe wraps the [CLIP model](https://github.com/openai/CLIP). which can be used for:
+This package wraps the [CLIP model](https://github.com/openai/CLIP). which can be used for:

 - encoding text into 1x512 float vectors
 - encoding images into 1x512 float vectors

-These vectors can be thought of as points in a 512 dimensional space, where the closer they are together, the more "related" they are.
+These vectors can be thought of as points in a 512 dimensional space, where the closer two points are to each other, the more "related" they are.
-Importantly, CLIP encodes both text and images into the _same_ space, meaning
+Importantly, CLIP encodes both text and images into the _same_ space, meaning that we can:

+- encode all Wagtail images into vectors and store them in the database
+- encode a user's search query text into a vector; and then
+- compare the search query vector with all the image vectors

+This comparison is done using a dot product to get a similarity score for each image.
+The operation is performed in Python.
+Once we have a similarity score we pick the top N (say, 256) most similar images and return those as the results.

+## Will this scale?

+Haha probably not.
+I've tested my naive implementation on up to 2048 images and it runs OK (~3s / query).
+There are specialized Postgres extensions and vector similarity databases that you can use if you want to do this for tens of thousands of images.

 ## Contributing